How to Contol Permissions to OSMeta

 click meta data editors

-• Switch the "Access Administration Interface" setting from "Inherited" to "Allowed":
+• Set "Access Administration Interface" to "Allowed":

 set access administratrion interface to allowed

-Step #4.
-Deny the required user access to other components
+Step #4: Restrict access to other components

-• Let's start with the "Articles" component.
+• Start with the "Articles" component.

 • Click "Articles":